 Understanding what a threat vector is and why it's important is a part of modern healthcare that can't be overlooked.
-The internet and digital revolutions have changed every industry in positive ways, but they have also introduced an unprecedented level of risk with cyberattacks.
+The internet and digital revolutions have changed healthcare and patient engagement in positive ways, but they have also introduced an unprecedented level of risk with cyberattacks.

 At best, an attack can be a nuisance; at worst it can ruin a business and put people's lives at risk—especially in healthcare.

 In this post, we'll take a step back and more broadly examine the how and why of cyberattacks by focusing on threat vectors (also called attack vectors).

 By recognizing and minimizing threat vectors, organizations are able to block several attack methods at once, saving time, money, and stress.

 What is a threat vector?